Alicepinch/everything-vegan/README.md

 <details><summary>Design</summary>
 <p>

+#### Design

-Sometimes veganism can be considered boring so for the overall design of this project I wanted it to be modern with a fun feel throughout for the user.
+Veganism is sometimes considered to be boring so for the overall design of this project I wanted it to be modern with a fun feel throughout for the user.

 #### Typography: